netzero-labs/netzero-labs/docs/tesla/Automation.md

 When home usage drops below 8 kW: Set backup reserve to: 20%.
 ```

 When EV charging starts, the Powerwall backup reserve will be set to 100%, and the Powerwall will start charging from the grid.
-The charging rate will be around 1.8kW per Powerwall.
+The charging rate will be around 1.8 kW per Powerwall.
 Once EV charging is done, we can reset the backup reserve to its usual value (replace 20% with your desired backup reserve).

 ### Combining Time-Based Control with Self-Powered mode